deepmancer/medseg-diffusion/README.md

 </p>
 <p align="center">

-Welcome to **MedSegDiff** — a pioneering step in medical imaging and bioinformatics!
-This project provides a comprehensive, step-by-step implementation of the [MedSegDiff paper](https://arxiv.org/pdf/2211.00611.pdf) from scratch using PyTorch.
+Welcome to **MedSegDiff** — This project provides a step-by-step implementation of the [MedSegDiff paper](https://arxiv.org/pdf/2211.00611.pdf) paper from scratch using PyTorch.
 MedSegDiff stands out as the first Diffusion Probabilistic Model (DPM) specifically designed for general medical image segmentation tasks, setting a new standard in the identification of tumor and cancer anomalies.

+---

 ## 📖 Overview